ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 layout: post
 title: Bullet journaling for the rest of us
 ---

+# Bullet journals are not what you think
 For the last few years, I've tried a whole bunch of different methods to try and organize my neverending to-do list with no luck, I never felt like I was making any progress.
 I tried just about everything digitial my app download history is littered with whatever the hottest app was - evernote, clear, todoist, notion, but every time I would try to change up my process and move to something digital, I failed, because I was fighting against decades of writing everything down.
 Something I've continued to do is to write things down!
 I generally take notes in most meetings by hand, I have always had to do lists written down, and the friction of transferring things to something digital just never clicked for me.
 I also tried various kinds of pre-formatted planners, meeting notes notebooks with separate to-do list notebooks, I have stacks and stacks of notebooks full of my illegible handwriting.

 So, about a month ago at this point, I re-discovered the bullet journal.
 Now, if you are like me, then you've got a misconception about the bullet journal method.
 You've googled it and the results are overflowing with "BuJo" - gorgeously designed instagrammable spreads with perfect penmanship, fancy notebooks adorned with washi tape, habit trackers, study guides, inspirational quotes, shopping lists, "how to acheive your goals!" etc. when all you want to do is learn a system to help wrangle the chaos in your life & work.
 Well, you don't have to do those things!
 Ryder Carrol's original system is simple. to be successful, I focused on that, but it was surprisingly hard to find real-world stories from folks who use the bullet journal, particularly to help wrangle their job as a software engineer.
 So, hopefully this is the post that I was looking for for someone else.
 And you don't need fancy supplies or artistic talent, I promise!